OmdenaAI/omdena-texas-homelessness/src/tasks/task-2-EDA/readme.md

 # Task-2-EDA
 ## Resources
 * app.py is designed for you to be able to do base-line data preprocessing and cleaning on the datasets provided through Omdena.
 Please let me know if you have any other suggestions on what we should do to add to this file as the collaborative effort on this is key to our success.
+If we can get this functioning at a high enough level, we can turn this over to the modeling team and the app building team as it will help them in the long run!
 * Notebook Folder
   * This folder holds my initial exploratory notebooks with some key visuals to help you get started on a few different questions as you work to develop your own.
   * These notebooks were built using some of the datasets already located within our Google Drive Doc as well as the Data Folder of this Git Repo.